Redress Schemes Explained by Abuse Solicitors

 TrustpilotStarsWe're ratedExcellent

 All schemes will have a cut-off date that applications need to be submitted by.
-We are aware of numerous schemes that remain open and have forthcoming cut off dates and others, such as the Church of England Redress Scheme, and the Scheme set up by the Estate of Michael Studdert which are currently in the process of being set up.
+We are aware of numerous schemes that remain open and have forthcoming cut off dates and others, such as the Church of England Redress Scheme, and the Scheme set up by the Estate of Michael Studdert being the latest ones at the time of writing this article.

 The team at Simpson Millar has extensive experience of successfully bringing claims under numerous redress schemes over many years including: